Can the police get unfettered access to Facebook data? Where should the limit be set? How does this apply to International Secret Service Agencies?

 Since the German constitution does not bind foreign agencies, it cannot directly apply.
 However, the German State has a duty to protect its people from foreign harm, thus a positive obligation to mitigate the infringements by foreign agencies in Germany, that have been uncovered by the recent spying scandals.

 Question is, how effective will such obligations be to force the German State not only to negotiate, but to actually protect their citizens from foreign spying activities.
-The German constitution is a powerful tool that is overriden by the European Contracts and the factual actions by foreign actors in a globalizing world.
+The German constitution, once a powerful tool is now overriden by the European Contracts and the factual actions by foreign actors in a globalizing world.